-Drivers and chaperons for field trips must complete the necessary forms (LiveScan, safe environment and DMV driving record check) and have them on file in the office in order to be authorized to drive.
+Drivers and chaperones for field trips must complete the necessary forms (LiveScan, safe environment and DMV driving record check) and have them on file in the office to be authorized to drive.
 A seatbelt for each person is required.
 All parents participating on a field trip must have their background check completed.
 Please see the office staff if you have not completed this requirement.
 Drivers are not permitted to make stops for food or beverages on the way to or returning from the destination.
-Volunteers who are unvaccinated must test prior to volunteering, or weekly if they are a volunteer for a prolonged number of consecutive days, i.e. coach.